OpenTSDB/opentsdb.net/docs/source/user_guide/guis/index.rst

 GUI
 ===
 .. index:: GUI
 Currently OpenTSDB offers a simple built-in GUI accessible by opening your browser and navigating to the host and port where the TSD is running.
 For example, if you are running a TSD on your local computer on port 4242, simply navigate to ``http://localhost:4242``.
 While the GUI won't win awards for beauty, it provides a quick means of building a useful graph with the data in your system.

 A much nicer GUI can be found in the form of the open source `Grafana <http://grafana.org/>`_.

+..
+WARNING:: TSDB create GnuPlot images by writing a file to disk then running the GnuPlot executable with the scripts as input.
+This is **NOT** particularly secure.
+If you do not need the UI, make sure to set ``tsd.core.enable_ui`` or pass in ``-disable-ui`` on startup.
+Otherwise, make certain the TSD is only available internally and preferably protected with a secured proxy.
 Interface
 ^^^^^^^^^